Devotions

 Dark is Never Cheap

 In Charles Dickens’ A Christmas Carol, Ebenezer Scrooge declares that he loves the dark because “dark is cheap.”
 While I hate to admit it, Scrooge is right.
-Think of it.
-It costs nothing to light or heat and requires no maintenance.
-To the stingy, the beauty of “dark” is that it completely conceals that which […]
+Think of it. […]

 Read More